Previous Post: Days 6 & 7 – From Pickerel Bay to Georgian Bay Via Fox Creek

 Here are a couple of shots of La Petite Faucille – the first is the section below the rapids and the second continues the view up to the top.

-We stopped for lunch on the southeast corner of the island at the bottom of the Old Voyageur Channel and then continued our way westward along the channel referred to as the Voyageur Channel.
+We stopped for lunch on the southeast corner of the island at the bottom of the Old Voyageur Channel and then continued our way westward along the southwest end of the channel referred to as the Voyageur Channel.

 Not far from our lunch spot we passed by a landmark identified by Harting as The Fort, a supposed ambush site used by Indigenous pirates to rob the voyageurs of their trade goods.
 The site is a jumble of rocks that may or may not look like a fort depending on how much you want it to be one!
 Again, to quote the best book written about the French River: